DevrexLabs/devrexlabs.github.io/docs/sql-storage/index.md

 ---
 ## {{page.title}}

 The default storage provider uses the file system to store .journal and .snapshot files.
-Release 0.5.0 introduces support for alternative storage provider modules.
+Release 0.5.0 introduced support for alternative storage provider modules.
 The sql storage module is a available as a separate download.

 Using Sql Storage allows you to benefit from all the reliability and maintainability features of an RDBMS.
 Also, the journal can